DIY Drip Irrigation

 - It saves time previously spent watering by hand or with sprinklers.

-- Get to work!
-We assembled our drip system in one afternoon, the day before we left on a weeklong vacation (nothing like a little pressure for motivation!).
+We assembled our drip system in one afternoon, the day before we left on a week-long vacation (nothing like a little pressure for motivation!).
 Again, I thought it was really enjoyable and definitely within my limited skills and our nonexistent experience.
-As they say in those dieting-hypnosis tv commercials, “If I can do this, anyone can.”
+As they say in those dieting-hypnosis TV commercials, “If I can do this, anyone can.”
 (It also helps to have a very smart, handy husband.)

-- Still not convinced?
-If you’re feeling like you need a little more assistance, check out some websites (here’s one) or talk to the guys at the home improvement store.
+If you’re feeling like you need a little more assistance, check out some websites or talk to the guys at the home improvement store.

 My husband and I are convinced that the small investment of money and time has totally paid for itself in the savings of labor and time.
 You can do this!